danielazecheru/book-search-web-app/README.md

 pip install -r requirements.txt
 ``

-## Run the book-search.py file from the local command line
+## Run the book_search.py file from the local command line

 ``
-python app/book-search.py
+python -m app.book_search
 ``

 ## Run app in the local server from the command line using FLASK